cariboulabs/cariboulite/README.md

 # CaribouLite
-CaribouLite is an affordable, educational, open-source SDR platform that is also a HAT for the Raspberry-Pi family of boards (40-pin versions only).
+CaribouLite is an affordable, educational, open-source SDR platform and a HAT for the Raspberry-Pi family of boards (40-pin versions only).
 It is built for makers, hackers, and researchers and was designed to complement the current SDR (Software Defined Radio) eco-systems offering with a scalable, standalone dual-channel software-defined radio.

 <table>
   <tr>